-These guidelines describe the policy, standards, criteria and procedures for the California Transportation Commission's (Commission) development, adoption, and management of the State Highway Operation and Protection Program (SHOPP).
+These guidelines describe the policy, standards, criteria and procedures for the development, adoption, and management of the State Highway Operation and Protection Program (SHOPP) by the California Transportation Commission (Commission).

 2. Commission Mission

 The Commission is an independent public agency dedicated to ensuring a safe, financially sustainable, world-class multimodal transportation system that reduces congestion, improves the environment, and facilitates economic development through the efficient movement of people and goods.